skyficode/avva/README.md

   * WebSockets to stream spectrum data to most "modern things"
     * for generally usage in HTML5 "web app" or Java/Python/NodeJS/etc
     * scientific notebooks: including Wolfram, Observerable, or Julia+Pluto which offer rich graphing support & facility more rapid usage of the specrium data available
-  * Send a RTP **multicast** stream using "RTP events" containing the current spectrum data.
+  * Send a **RTP-based multicast** stream
+    * RTP support arbitrary data in a variety ways, generally via MIME type.
+So spectrum data could be passed as "event" in RTP stream, or similar to RTP MIDI (see [RFC-4695](https://datatracker.ietf.org/doc/html/rfc4695))
-    * Here `avva` would just use multicast to spit out its data may be useful, either process/parsed or raw CSW messages.
+    * Here `avva` would just use multicast to spit out its data may be useful.
+Either process/parsed or raw CSW messages could be used, and identified by different custom MIME type in the RTP stream.
     * Since RTP already has sequencing and timing, the need to encode those into a web sockets is avoided (e.g. a WebSocket etc. API could live on top of a "lower level" multicast API).
     * And since timing in important with spectrum data, there is a lot of tooling around RTP.
     * As multicast, there is no need to know the server IP, since the SA can be "discovered".